-- 3.1.2 SUB-CLASS AX FREE BALLOONS WHICH OBTAIN THEIR BUOYANCY SOLELY AS A RESULT OF HEATING AIR.
-THE ENVELOPE MAY CONTAIN NO GASES OTHER THAN AIR AND THE NORMAL PRODUCTS OF COMBUSTION. - 3.1.3 The use of vents which are designed to propel a balloon is prohibited.
+- 3.1.1 Aerostat an aircraft lighter-than-air.
+FREE BALLOONS CLASS A, - AN AEROSTAT, SUPPORTED STATICALLY IN THE AIR, WITH NO MEANS OF PROPULSION BY ANY POWER SOURCE.
+(S1 2.1.1 part) - 3.1.2 SUB-CLASS AX FREE BALLOONS WHICH OBTAIN THEIR BUOYANCY SOLELY AS A RESULT OF HEATING AIR.
+THE ENVELOPE MAY CONTAIN NO GASES OTHER THAN AIR AND THE NORMAL PRODUCTS OF COMBUSTION.
+(S1 2.1.1.2) - 3.1.3 The use of vents which are designed to propel a balloon is prohibited.
 Turning vents may only be operated in flight for the purpose of orienting the basket.
 Prolonged or excessive use of the turning vents is prohibited.
 Penalty 250 to 500 task points.